jgokah/demo-repo/README.md

 # demo-repo
-Demo for Github intro videos
+This is an introduction to Github lessons online